chanduchawla1/OIBSIP/README.md

-As a part of internship at Oasis Infobyte i completed 3 tasks successsfully as a Data Science intern
+As a part of internship at Oasis Infobyte i completed 3 tasks successsfully as a Data Science internn

 TASK 1 - Iris Flower Classification